Honda XRV650: Construction

-The water-cooled four-stroke engine is mounted transversely in the frame so that the two cylinders of the V-engine are positioned one behind the other at an angle of 52° to the crankshaft.
+The water-cooled four-stroke engine is mounted inline in the frame so that the two cylinders of the V-engine are positioned one behind the other at an angle of 52° to the crankshaft.
 The two cylinders have a bore of 79 mm, the pistons have a stroke of 66 mm and a compression ratio of 9.4:1.
 Each cylinder head has a chain-driven camshaft that controls one exhaust and two intake valves.
 The engine and transmission block unit is vertically separated and made of aluminum alloymanufactured.
 The crankshaft transmits its torque via gears to a multi-plate wet clutch on the input shaft of the gearbox.
 The gearbox has five gears and is connected to the rear wheel via a chain.

 Undercarriage

 The chassis consists of a single-loop tubular steel frame with a double upper section made of rectangular profiles and a classic rear frame.
 The two stanchions of the telescopic fork have a diameter of Ø 43 mm and a spring travel of 230 mm.
 They are connected to each other via a fork bridge above the front wheel.
 The aluminum shock absorber on the rear wheel swing arm has a deflection system and is infinitely adjustable in terms of both spring preload and damping.